gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 const numVertices = 12;
 ```

 Let's draw 5 instances.
-We'll make 5 matrixes and 5 colors for
+We'll make 5 matrices and 5 colors for
 each instance.

 ```js